 Home Equity Line of Credit (HELOC)

 The equity in your home secures a HELOC and usually carries a variable interest rate.
-This is a revolving line of credit, which may not be available if you have poor credit history.
+This is a revolving line of credit, which may not be available if you have a poor credit history.

 What is revolving credit?